 Is anyone else finding it harder to sleep these days?
-The evenings are getting warmer, making it harder to nod off.
+The evenings are warm and humid, making it harder to nod off.
 Here are some simple things you can do to aid restful slumber.

 Keep it cool

 Fill a hot water bottle with ice water and place on the ‘cooling points’ of your body: knees, ankles, wrists, neck, and elbows.
 You can also fill a hot water bottle with cool water, freeze it and take it to bed with you.
 Also, reducing the temperature of the pillow can have a big impact: Take a clean tea towel, place it in the fridge or freezer (in a plastic bag) and lay it over your pillow 10 minutes before you go to bed.
 This will nicely cool things down.

 Fill an empty perfume bottle with chilled water and keep it by your bedside, spray on your face, back of your neck, and back of your knees as another way to cool down.
 I do this and highly recommend its effectiveness.
 You could also chill socks in the fridge before bedtime as it will help to lower your core body temperature.